lsj8910/SquirrelTrackingSystem/README.md

 <ul>
   <li> Management Commands </li>
     <p> import command for importing all the data into the project.
 The file should be imported from the specificed location.
-      for example, in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv
+      in this project, the absolute of the file is at final_project/sightings/management/commands/rows.csv

   ```sh
   cd /path/to/project